mateuszdorobek/python3.info/dragon/polish/sprint-01.rst

 -----
 .. code-block:: bdd

-    Feature: Create Dragon with name.
+    Feature: Create Dragon with name

-    Scenario: Prevent creating Dragon without name.
+    Scenario: Prevent creating Dragon without name
-        Given Dragon does not exist,
+        Given Dragon does not exist
-         When Dragon is created without name,
+         When Dragon is created without name
-         Then display error.
+         Then display error

-    Scenario: Create Dragon with name.
+    Scenario: Create Dragon with name
-        Given Dragon does not exist,
+        Given Dragon does not exist
-         When Dragon is created with name "Wawelski", Then Dragon exists,
+         When Dragon is created with name "Wawelski" Then Dragon exists
-          and Dragon name is "Wawelski".
+          and Dragon name is "Wawelski"

 Acceptance Criteria